 City Road was a station on the underground railway network located in Islington, Central London, England.
 It had one of the shortest life spans of any underground station in London, remaining open for just 21 years.

 City Road underground station was opened in November 1901 as part of the City & South London Railway (C&SLR), the world’s first deep-level underground tube railway.
-Originally intended using cable-hauled trains, issues with suppliers meant electric locomotives were used instead, making it the first electric railway in the world too.
+Originally intending to use cable-hauled trains, issues with suppliers meant electric locomotives were used instead, making it the first electric railway in the world too.
 The line initially had six stations and was 3.2 miles (5.1 km) long, running underneath the River Thames from the City of London to Stockwell.

 The C&SLR was extended southwards in 1900 to Clapham Common and northwards first in 1900 to Moorgate Street and then again in 1901 to Angel.
 City Road was one of the stations on the extension to Angel.
 Another extension in 1907 brought the line northwards again to Euston.
 In 1913, the City & South London Railway was bought by the London Electric Railway and they began to operate the line alongside the three lines it already owned.
 Today, it is part of the Northern Line on the London Underground network.